Top of main content

 How can I pay my bills?

-How far back con I view my bill transactions?
+How far back can I view my bill transactions?

 You will be presented initially with a view of your most recent 5 transactions.
-To view older transactions (up to 180 days for BPAY®s accessible via Bill Payment History), select 'View more' for first 20 transactions or use the 'Search' tool to see more number of days.
+To view older transactions (up to 180 days for BPAY®s accessible via Bill Payment History), select 'View more' for first 20 transactions or use the 'Search' tool to see a higher number of days.

-I am unable to add and pay a new payee on the HSBC mobile app?
+I am unable to add and save a new payee on the HSBC Mobile Banking app

 How can I add new payee?

-To add a new payee you need to log on to Online banking via browser, click on the account you want to pay the bill from, then click 'move money', then choose 'new payee' under 'Transfer Options' and choose a 'payee type'.
+To add a new payee, you need to log on to online banking on browser and go to My Banking > Move Money / Pay a bill > Pay with BPAY.
+Then choose 'new payee' under 'Transfer options' and choose a 'payee type'.

 How can I save a bill payee?

-You can save the bill payee by performing either one of the following:
+You can save a bill payee by logging on to online banking on browser and doing either one of the following:

 Why Online Banking prompts me to enter 'Transaction Security Code' when I pay certain biller?